Mirvac is acquiring Nine Entertainment Limited 2.9 hectare Willoughby site as a development play.

 “A range of community benefits are proposed, including approximately 6,000 square metres of publicly accessible open space, the delivery of complementary retail, new and upgraded connections and a mix of dwellings which will contribute to housing diversity in the area,” a company statement added.

 Mirvac head of residential, Stuart Penklis, said the Willoughby site is a large scale, masterplan-approved holding in a highly sought-after location.

 “Close to all the rich amenity and social infrastructure of Sydney’s lower north shore, and offering direct access to the Sydney CBD, the site has the exciting potential to offer our customers all of the convenience of this desirable location with the high-quality built form outcomes that Mirvac is well recognised for,” the executive said.

 “The site was first occupied by the Nine Network in the 1950’s and has played a significant role in shaping Australian culture for more than 60 years,” he added.

 “Our vision is to celebrate this unique history and set a new benchmark in design excellence and integrated community living to create a legacy that can be enjoyed by all.

 “This acquisition is consistent with our strategy and reinforces our ability to identify and secure opportunities on capital efficient terms, in the right location, delivering the right product at the right price.

-“We are very satisfied with what we have achieved and are pleased with the final outcome,” Mr Jiang added.
+“We are very satisfied with what we have achieved and are pleased with the final outcome,” he added.